 “Mean Mr. Mustard”

-With Lennon taking lead vocals and McCartney singing backup, the Beatles introduce the character of a cheap old miser who keeps a "ten-bob note up his nose," inspired by a newspaper article Lennon read about an old man who hid money around his house.
-"Mean Mr. Mustard" starts a three-song story arc that marks a lyrical shift on Abbey Road.
-While most of the album's lyrics speak to personal experience or thoughts on universal themes, "Mean Mr. Mustard" marks a lyrical shift toward the narrative, kicking off a three-song story arc starring a bizarre cast of characters.
+With Lennon taking lead vocals and McCartney singing backup, the Beatles introduce the character of a cheap old miser who keeps a “ten-bob note up his nose,” inspired by a newspaper article Lennon read about an old man who hid money around his house.
+“Mean Mr. Mustard” starts a three-song story arc that marks a lyrical shift on Abbey Road.
+While most of the album’s lyrics touch on personal experience, universal themes or stream of consciousness, “Mean Mr. Mustard” introduces a bizarre cast of characters in specific settings.

 While many of the Side 2 medley tracks were half-finished songs the Beatles stitched together, “Mean Mr. Mustard” was written as a standalone song running four minutes.
 For the medley, it was shortened to 1:06 and the name “Shirley” was changed to “Pam” to provide continuity for the next rack.

 With Lennon singing in an exaggerated Liverpool accent, the band tears through another minute-long rocker.
 “Polythene Pam” was inspired by two real-life people: “Polythene Pat,” a girl who ate plastic that the Beatles knew from their Cavern Club days in Germany, and a woman who wore polythene clothes that Lennon met through British beat poet Royston Ellis.